jpcairesf/oop-design-exercises/inventory/README.md

-# Inventory Management Exercise
+# Inventory Exercise

-An inventory management system keeps track of products in a warehouse.
+An inventory system keeps track of products in a warehouse.
 The system allows adding new products, updating stock levels, and checking product availability.

 ## Features

-The inventory management system should be able to perform the following operations:
+The inventory system should be able to perform the following operations:

 1. **Add Product**: Add a new product to the inventory with a unique product ID, name, reorder threshold and initial stock quantity.
 2. **Update Stock**: Update the stock quantity for a specific product (either adding or subtracting from the current stock).